 This approach allows me to choose rooms/areas/loci that most appropriately match the material.
 It also permits me to easily go back and drop in new information.
 For example, if I encounter a new, image-worthy fact about chloramphenicol, I simply choose another locus within that original school room.

-In this way, I don't spend time beforehand plotting out routes and selecting loci.
-The as-needed creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so it doesn't amount to much "extra time" at all.
+In this way, I don't spend time beforehand plotting out routes and selecting loci with no visible goal.
+The as-needed creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so I find it actually fosters critical thinking about the material.

 For many, converting information into images is the more time-consuming process, but that's something that becomes effortless with practice.
 See Refine Your Technique #3 and "Should I try to encode or 'memorize' everything using memory techniques?" for my tips for doing that efficiently.